 Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care in this document.
-Services performed at an outpatient clinic Please refer to Physician/Practitioner Services, Including Doctor's Office Visits in this document.
-Outpatient surgery or observation Please refer to Outpatient Hospital Observation and Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers in this document.
-Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document.
-Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care in this document.
-X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document.
+Covered services include, but are not limited to: • Services in an emergency department Please refer to the 'Emergency care' section in this benefits chart for applicable cost-sharing.
+Services in an outpatient clinic Please refer to the 'Physician/Practitioner services, including doctor's office visits' section in this benefits chart for applicable cost-sharing.
+Observation or outpatient surgery services Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities' section in this benefits chart for applicable cost-sharing.
+Laboratory and diagnostic tests billed by the hospital Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
+Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to the 'Outpatient mental health care' section in this benefits chart for applicable costsharing.
+X-rays and other radiology services billed by the hospital Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.